-The following key performance measures for the Code are to be recorded by Corridor Managers as at 30 June of each year and reported to NZUAG:
+The following key performance measures for the Code must be recorded and certified as correct by Corridor Managers as at 30 June of each year and reported to NZUAG:

 - a) The number of CARs submitted each year. - b) The number of completed Works Completion Notices received each year. - c) The number of non-conformance notices issued each year.